Skip to main content

 Use Cases:

-• Preferences: Storing user preferences (e.g., dark mode, language settings).
+• User Preferences: Storing user preferences (e.g., dark mode, language settings).

 • Caching Data: Keeping temporary data so the user doesn't have to re-enter information.